Somerset, Queensland: Education

 There are no schools in Somerset.
-The nearest government primary and secondary school is the Northern Peninsula Area College in Bamaga to the west.
+The nearest government primary and secondary school is the Northern Peninsula Area College in neighbouring Bamaga to the west.

 Attractions

 There is an historical ruin of Somerset homestead, a station established by John Jardine (father of Frank Jardine) in 1863 and is 35 km north of Bamaga on Cape York in Queensland, Australia.
 It is a good camping area and day trip with facilities for barbecues.
 It is situated near a beach.